DmytroPinnacle/MovieDB/README.md

 - Add movies with title, year, genre, rating, poster URL, notes, and assigned watcher
 - Manage watchers (first name + optional last name) separately
 - Assign movies to specific watchers to track who wants to watch or has watched
+- **Searchable dropdown for watcher selection** with partial matching
 - Edit and delete existing movies and watchers
 - Client-side search (title) + genre filter + sort (title, year, rating)
 - Detail page for each movie with full information